Zeuskartik/MediaSliderView/README.md

 7).
 Inside 'onCreate' call loadMediaSliderView() method of the 'MediaSliderActivity'

-The loadMediaSliderView() method takes the foolowing arguemnts-
+The loadMediaSliderView() method takes the following arguemnts-

 | Parameter            | Type              | Value           | Inference                                                                                                                                                        |
 |----------------------|-------------------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|